 - SVG File for the Paper Christmas Village – More Details Below

-Paper Christmas Village Step-by-Step Video Tutorial
+Paper Christmas Village Step-by-Step Tutorial

 Step 1: Download the SVG File and Upload it to Design Space